Lab41/condo/README.md

-# condo
+# Condo
-Simulated codon optimized CDS dataset
+> Simulated codon optimized CDS dataset

 ## Contributing
 To work on creating new versions of the dataset, you will first need to clone the repository using: